Mojean Aria

-Mojean Aria is an actor, writer, producer and filmmaker.
+Mojean Aria is an Australian actor, writer, producer and filmmaker.

 As an actor, Mojean has worked alongside producers Peter Chernin, Jenno Topping, Mike De Luca, Aaron Ryder and others.
 He has starred opposite the likes of Russell Crowe, Hugh Jackman, Antonio Banderas and Jason Momoa.

-Early life and career
+Early life and education

-Aria was born in Sydney, Australia.
-He first started taking acting lessons at the age of six.
+Aria first started taking acting lessons at the age of six.
 He attended the National Institute of Dramatic Art (NIDA) at the age of fourteen in advanced (adult) classes.
 In 2004 he won a scholarship to The McDonald College High School of Performing Arts.
-In 2007 he landed a lead role in the feature film Cross Life directed by Claire McCarthy, which premiered at the Sydney Film Festival.
-He later relocated to Los Angeles.